Private Property Complaints and Code Enforcement Services

 Order to Abate - Habitability

-If after, re-inspection(s) it is determined that the habitable violations still exist or are unabated, the property owner will receive this Order to Abate with timelines for permits, final inspections, and blight conditions.
-The property owner is given 10 days to respond before the City takes further action to abate the violation.
-A Compliance Plan may be required (See Compliance Plan).
-Non-compliance will accrue fee assessments.
+If habitable violations are still not fixed after re-inspections, the property owner will receive an Order to Abate.
+This sets deadlines for permits and inspections.
+The owner is given 10 days to respond before further action is taken.
+A Compliance Plan may be required.
+Fees will be charged for non-compliance.

 Substandard Public Nuisance